Read & write .wav sound files with Ruby

 gem "wavefile"

-Note: It’s recommended that you use a Ruby version manager such as rvm or rbenv.
+Note: It’s recommended that you use a Ruby version manager such as rbenv.
 But if using the system Ruby that comes pre-installed on macOS, you should used sudo gem install wavefile

 .
 Otherwise you might run into a file permission error.